Frustration From Lack of Sleep

 Habits You Have Before You Sleep:

-The worst one is the habit of using technology right before bed.
-Since technology is all around us now, we’re used to using devices throughout the day, even up until we’re about to check out and go to bed.
+The worst habit before bed is the use of technology right before bed.
+Since technology mostly surrounds people now, people have become accustomed to using devices throughout the day up until bedtime.

-Research has found that this isn’t the best thing for us since technology devices emit a “blue” light that reaches the back of our retinas and prevent us from going to sleep.
+Research has found that this isn’t the best thing for us since technology devices emit a “blue” light that reaches the back of our retinas which can prohibit the brain form entering a sleeping state.

-Certain foods and drugs stimulate you to stay up at night rather than others.
-The most obvious one is caffeine, which should be avoided at least 6 hours before sleep.
+There are certain foods and drugs that stimulate an alertness state in the evening hours when consumed.
+The biggest culprit is caffeine, which should be avoided at least 6 hours prior to sleep.

 The Wrap Up

-The environment, sleep scheduling, and the habits that you have right before sleep are all important when it comes to the rest quality.
-To improve sleep quality, it would be wise to review areas of neglect that may be assessed by yourself or a sleep specialist.
-If all else fails and you still have bouts of insomnia, a sleep therapist may be able to isolate what could be causing your issue.
+Your sleeping habits, bedroom environment, and overall lifestyle has a lasting impact on your overall sleep.
+To improve sleep quality, it would be wise to review areas of neglect that can be self-assessed or by a sleep specialist.
+If you’re experiencing consistent nights of insomnia, a sleep therapist may be able to isolate the true causes of your issue.

 What else do you want to know?